Immigration updates

 - You were a full-time student in your last academic semester (or, you maintained full-time status for the duration of your degree except your final semester and you were part-time your final semester because you only required a part-time course load to complete your degree);

-Working after submitting PGWP application and prior to decision being reached on the application
+Working after submitting PGWP application and prior to decision being reached on the PGWP application

-If you applied for a PGWP before the expiry of your study permit, you are eligible to work full time, without a work permit, while waiting for a decision on the application if all of the following apply to you:
+If you applied for a PGWP while the study permit was valid, you are eligible to work full time, without a work permit, while waiting for a decision on the application if all of the following apply to you:

 - You have completed your program of study